stadium-software/samples-upgrading/readme.md

 # Using and updating application repos

 Most repos come with Javascript and CSS files that are occasionally updated to fix bugs and add features.

-Users of these repos are discouraged from making any changes to either the Javascript nor the styles in the CSS files.
-The only customisations that are encouraged are the changing of variable values in the css variables files as explained below.
+Please do not make changes to either the Javascript nor the styles in the CSS files.
+The only customisation that is encouraged is the changing of variable values in the css variables files as explained below.

 ## Working with repos
 For all repos you want to use in a given applications, perform the following steps: